afrin-afia/project_644/README.md

+# Final Project CMPUT 644
-# project_644: Detecting Adversarial Attacks on Federated Learning with Unbalanced Classes
+## Detecting Adversarial Attacks on Federated Learning with Unbalanced Classes

 ## Intro
 In this project we investigate the resilience of proposed poisoning attacks and detection systems in a variety of adversarial proposed in [1].
 Our main contributions, in addition to reproducing the poisoning attacks and corresponding detection strategies are as follows: